 The design images in this article are sourced from https://fancyhouse-design.com/, highlighting expert design elements in aerial and pole dancing studios.

-The Foundation: Layout and Space Planning
+Layout and Space Planning for an Aerial Pole Studio

 When it comes to aerial and pole dancing studios, space planning is paramount.
 An open layout is essential, providing the necessary room for free movement and practice without obstacles.
 The first consideration is ensuring that the space is large enough to accommodate multiple dancers at once, without them feeling cramped.
 This involves not only floor space but also vertical space, which is often overlooked.
 High ceilings are non-negotiable in such studios; they provide the essential vertical clearance needed for aerial routines that involve silks, hoops, and other apparatuses.
 Without adequate height, the risk of injury increases, and the effectiveness of practice diminishes.